Approximate Nearest Neighbor Search for Low Dimensional Queries: Introduction

 where $\nnA \in \PntSet$ is the nearest neighbor to $\query$ in $\PntSet$.
 Considerable amount of work was done on this problem, see \cite{c-nnsms-06} and references therein.

-In high dimensional Euclidean space, Indyk and Motwani showed that \ANN can be reduced to a small number of near neighbor queries \cite{im-anntr-98}.
-Next, using locality sensitive hashing they provide a data-structure that answers \ANN queries in time (roughly) $\aproxOrder{n^{1/(1+\eps)}}$ and preprocessing time and space $\aproxOrder{n^{1+1/(1+\eps)}}$.
+In high dimensional Euclidean space, Indyk and Motwani showed that \ANN can be reduced to a small number of near neighbor queries \cite{im-anntr-98, him-anntr-12}.
+Next, using locality sensitive hashing they provide a data-structure that answers \ANN queries in time (roughly) $\aproxOrder{n^{1/(1+\eps)}}$ and preprocessing time and space $\aproxOrder{n^{1+1/(1+\eps)}}$; here the $\aproxOrder{\cdot}$ hides terms polynomial in $\log n$ and $1/\eps$.
 This was improved to $\aproxOrder{n^{1/(1+\eps)^2}}$ query time, and preprocessing time and space $\aproxOrder{n^{1+1/(1+\eps)^2}}$ \cite{ai-nohaa-06, ai-nohaa-08}.
-These bounds are near optimal \cite{mnp-lblsh-06}.
+These bounds are near optimal \cite{mnp-lblsh-06,owz-olblsh-11}.

-In low dimensions (i.e., $\Re^d$), one can use linear space (independent of $\eps$) and get \ANN query time $O(\log n + 1/\eps^{d-1})$ \cite{amnsw-oaann-98, h-gaa-10}.
+In low dimensions (i.e., $\Re^d$), one can use linear space (independent of $\eps$) and get \ANN query time $O(\log n + 1/\eps^{d-1})$ \cite{amnsw-oaann-98, h-gaa-11}.
 Interestingly, for this data-structure, the approximation parameter $\eps$ is not prespecified during the construction; one needs to provide it only during the query.
-An alternative approach, is to use Approximate Voronoi Diagrams (\AVD), introduced by Har-Peled \cite{h-rvdnl-01}, which are partition of space into regions, desirably of low complexity, typically with a representative point for each region that is an \ANN for any point in the region.
-In particular, Har-Peled showed that there is such a decomposition of size $O\pth{(n /\eps^d)\log^2 n}$, such that \ANN queries can be answered in $O(\log n)$ time.
+An alternative approach is to use Approximate Voronoi Diagrams (\AVD), introduced by Har-Peled \cite{h-rvdnl-01}, which are partition of space into regions, desirably of low complexity, typically with a representative point for each region that is an \ANN for any point in the region.
+In particular, Har-Peled showed that there is such a decomposition of size $O\pth{(n /\eps^d)\log^2 n}$, such that \ANN queries can be answered in $O(\log (n/\eps))$ time.
 Arya and Malamatos \cite{am-lsavd-02} showed how to build \AVD{}s of linear complexity (i.e., $O(n/\eps^d)$).
 Their construction uses Well Separated Pair Decompositions \cite{ck-dmpsa-95}.
 Further tradeoffs between query and space for \AVD{}s were studied by Arya \etal \cite{amm-sttan-09}.